CSS : Cascading Style Sheets

 Grid Container properties:

-: Define the columns and rows of the grid with a space separated list of values.
+display: grid: how you define the element as a containergrid-template-columns/grid-template-rows: Define the columns and rows of the grid with a space separated list of values.
 Values represent track size, and space between them represents the grid line- You can name grid lines

 - track size: Accept values are

-works the same as a flex unit- If the other units are pixels, percentages or ems, columns set with
+%, length orfrfraction of the free spacefrworks the same as a flex unit- If the other units are pixels, percentages or ems, columns set with

-will fit the remaining space.
+frwill fit the remaining space.
 Useful for taking up the rest of the space when you have fixed components

 - If the other units are pixels, percentages or ems, columns set with